Usage Guide

 - Sync a few issues:

-ghw plan --repo owner/repo --issue-numbers 1 - Review the plan manually
+ghw issues plan --repo owner/repo --issue-numbers 1 - Review the plan manually

 - Implement if satisfied: